Skip to Content

 eg: mysql -u root -p ezlogin_ugetdm < vuunl_users.sql.old.backup

-Step 7: Post-upgrade validation steps:
+Step 3.g: Post-upgrade validation steps:

 Related Articles: